Nonparametric estimation of the mixing density using polynomials: Mixture Distributions

+Not only for applications, as well from a mathematical point of view, scale mixtures are particularly interesting as they define classes of densities that verify some monotonicity constraints.
+It is well known that any monotone non-increasing density function with support in $(0,+\infty)$ can be written as a mixture of uniform densities U$[0,t]$ \citep[][p.
+158]{feller71}.
+Moreover, a \textit{$k$-monotone} density is defined as a non-increasing, convex density function $h$ whose derivatives satisfy for all $j=1,\dots,k-2$ that $(-1)^jh^{(j)}$ is non-negative, non-increasing and convex.
+One can show that any $k$-monotone density can be represented by a scale mixture of Beta distributions $B(1,k)$.
+Furthermore, densities that are $k$-monotone for any $k\geq1$, also called \textit{completely monotone} functions, can be written as a continuous mixture of exponential distributions \citep{balabdaoui07}.

-The literature provides various approaches to this estimation problem, as for example the nonparametric maximum likelihood estimate (NPMLE).
+The literature provides various approaches for the estimation of the mixing density, as for example the nonparametric maximum likelihood estimate (NPMLE).
 A characteristic feature of this estimator is that it yields a discrete mixing distribution \citep{laird78, lindsay83}.
 This appears to be unsatisfactory if we have reasons to believe that the mixing density is indeed a smooth function.
 In this case a functional approach is more appropriate, which relies on smoothness assumptions on the mixing density $f$.
-In \citet{zhang90} kernel estimators are constructed for mixing densities of a location parameter. \citet{goutis97} proposes an iterative estimation procedure also based on kernel methods.
+In \citet{zhang90} kernel estimators are constructed for mixing densities of a location parameter. \citet{goutis97} proposes an iterative estimation procedure also based on kernel methods. \citet{asgharian12} show strong uniform consistency of kernel estimators in the specific case of multiplicative censoring.
+In the same setting, \citet{andersen01} consider the linear operator $K$ verifying $\pi_f =Kf$ and estimate $f$ by an SVD reconstruction in the orthonormal basis of eigenfunctions of $K$.
 For mixtures of discrete distributions, that is when $\pi_t$ are densities with respect to a counting measure on a discrete space, orthogonal series estimators have been developed and studied in \citet{hengartner97} and \citet{roueff05}.
-For such mixtures, these estimators turn out to enjoy similar or better rates of convergence than the kernel estimator presented in \citet{zhang95}.
-In this paper we show that orthogonal series estimators can also be used in various cases where $\{\pi_t,t\in\Theta\}$ is a \textit{scale family}, that is $\pi_t = t^{-1}\pi_1(t^{-1}~\cdot)$, hence in cases where the mixand is not a discrete distribution ($\zeta$ is the Lebesgue measure).
-In particular, if $\pi_1(x)=\rme^{-x}$, which is called the \textit{exponential mixture case}, we exhibit an orthogonal series estimator achieving the minimax rate of convergence in a collection of smoothness classes without requiring a prior knowledge of the smoothness index.
-In other words, we provide an adaptive estimator of the mixing density of an exponential mixture.
+For such mixtures, these estimators turn out to enjoy similar or better rates of convergence than the kernel estimator presented in \citet{zhang95}. \citet{comte14} present a projection estimator based on Laguerre functions that has the specific feature that the support of the mixing density $f$ is not a compact as usual, but the entire positive real line. \citet{belomestny-schoemakers14} extend the class of scale mixtures and derive estimation methods based on the Mellin transform.